Dermot Martin MSc (Psych) CTA (P) UKCP Reg. MBACP (Accred).

 Understanding the process of change, I have experienced personally the effectiveness of psychotherapy during difficult periods.
 I am sensitised to pain, suffering and how we can recover.
 As well as first hand experience of many of life's challenges, my work is informed by extensive training and professional clinical practice.

-In my work with couples, I consider the relationship as the client.
-From this non-judgemental position, together we identify the ways you and your partner interact that lead to dissatisfaction, criticism, or distance.
+Working with relationships, I hold a Advanced Diploma in Psychosexual and Relationship Psychotherapy and welcome heteronormative and same-sex couples.
+From a non-judgemental position, I consider the relationship as client.
+Together we identify the ways you and your partner interact that lead to dissatisfaction, criticism, or distance.

 Each of you are invited to better understand what you really need from each other.